 We have no specific formula for establishing the Guaranteed Interest Rates.
 The determination may be influenced by, but not necessarily correspond to, the current interest rate environment.
-(See "The MVA Option".)
+(See "Guarantee Periods of the MVA Option".)
 We may also consider, among other factors, the duration of a Guarantee Period, regulatory and tax requirements, sales commissions and administrative expenses we bear, and general economic trends.